 - 2 teaspoons sherry vinegar (or red wine vinegar)

 - Remove the scallops from the refrigerator, arrange on a plate in a single layer and blot them gently with a paper towel.
 Set aside.

-- Prepare the seasoning blend by combining the paprika, salt, onion powder and a few grinds of black pepper in a small bowl.
+- Prepare the seasoning blend by combining the paprika, 1/2 teaspoon salt, a few grinds of black pepper and onion powder in a small bowl.
 Spread the mixture on a flat plate and set aside.

 - Drain the roasted red peppers thoroughly and add them to the work bowl of a food processor along with the olive oil and sherry vinegar.
 Pulse until smooth, then season to taste with salt and pepper.

 - Transfer the sauce to a serving dish and set aside.